anacletu/company_model_database/README.md

-# Company Database Project README
+# The Company Database Project

 This repository contains the implementation of a company database project deployed on Apex Oracle.
 The purpose of this project is to practice SQL implementation from end to end, serving as a final assessment for the Databases course in the MS in Computer Science program at the University of Abertay.